 Codenames Rules

-- Teams are divided into Spymasters and field operatives.
+- Teams are divided into spymasters and field operatives.

-- Each Spymaster receives a key card indicating which words belong to their team, which are neutral, and which is the assassin word.
+- Each spymaster receives a key card indicating which words belong to their team, which are neutral, and which is the assassin word.

-- The Spymaster provides a one-word clue followed by a number that signifies how many words are related to the clue.
+- The spymaster provides a one-word clue followed by a number that signifies how many words are related to the clue.

 - Field operators must guess words based on the clue when avoiding the opposing team’s words.